Do you want to learn how to safely trade options and earn a profit?

 What is a put option?

-With a put option, the holder has the right to sell a certain amount of an underlying security at a strike price.
+With a put option, the holder has the right to sell a certain amount of an underlying security at the strike price.

 The seller has the option, but not an obligation, to sell on or before the expiration date.